7 Data management and wrangling

 There are many ways of loading in data into R. This method loads data that is included in a package, in this case {NHANES}.
 We will cover how to load a dataset from a file at the end of this session.

 Then, below the library(), let’s take a glimpse() at the NHANES dataset.
-Run this function by hitting while the cursor is on the code to send it from the script to the R Console.
+Run this function by hitting Ctrl-Enter while the cursor is on the code to send it from the script to the R Console.

 R/learning.R